MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### September 21, Wednesday

+**Today's Progress**: Free Code Camp JS challenges to begin the day, followed by some Code Wars, and then moved over to complete review of class 29.
+Finished off with some more work on a small FEM project.

 ### September 16, Friday

 **Today's Progress**: Free Code Camp JS pratice challenges today and some additional work on a Frontend Mentor project.